icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 --------------

 Open Energy’s first core function - Open Energy Search - enables dataset search and discovery.
 Open Energy Search empowers users to find out what datasets exist and who owns/controls them.
-Search results will also outline the sensitivity class, access rules, and capability grants associated with a certain dataset, meaning that access and licensing details are transparent (see Section 4 for details).
+Search results also outline the `sensitivity class<Data Sensitivity Classes>`, `access rules<Data Access Conditions>`, and `capability grants<Data Licensing>` associated with a certain dataset, meaning that access and licensing details are transparent.
 This works through a search engine designed specifically to search for datasets, with options to search by different parameters in order to refine results.
 It can also be used to discover datasets adjacent to searches; helping users to build up a more rounded picture of the energy data landscape in their sphere of interest.
 Open Energy search is free, available to all, and will